MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 ## Capacity overage

 Capacity overage in an environment occurs when **the capacity utilized by unattended machines surpasses the assigned capacity of the environment**.
-To prevent any disruption, it is crucial to promptly rectify the situation:
+To return to compliance, it is importanat to promptly rectify the situation:

 ![Process overage](media/capacity-utilization/overage-unattended.png)
 <br><br>